Even the most gifted dart player cannot hit the bull’s eye until they know where the target is.

 Each learning objective must be measurable.
 There should be a tangible way to verify that the learner has met the learning objective.
 There may be a test at the end of the training experience, and/or or an opportunity for the learner to demonstrate their use of a newfound skill.
 Without measurement there is no way to show that training has been effective.

 Learning objectives must be realistic and achievable.
 Learners should find the training challenging, but not to the point of frustration.
 And it should seem relevant to participants.
 It is imperative for adult learners to see the connection between taking the training and improving their job performance or the workplace environment.
 Without confidence that the training is purposeful, adults will become annoyed at what they perceive as a “waste” of their time and will tune out.

-Lastly, learning objectives must be time-bound, meaning that before taking the training, participants clearly understand when they must be able to meet the learning objective.
+Lastly, learning objectives must be timely, meaning that before taking the training, participants clearly understand when they must be able to meet the learning objective.
 Typically, this is after training.

 When the content is complete and perfectly aligned with the learning objectives, you can add things like exercises to re-enforce key concepts, quizzes, supplemental materials, and testing.
 As with the content itself, these elements need to align with the learning objectives – and nothing but.
 While it is important to make the learning experience as engaging as possible, never add anything to the training just to entertain or amuse.

 After training, observations of participants and opportunities for feedback should focus on the performance of the learning objectives.
 Remember that a single training experience, no matter how well put together, is unlikely to create a profound, long-term impact on individual behaviors or on the workplace environment.

 Employees need ongoing training to learn new things and to reinforce their existing knowledge of company policies, practices, and procedures, including safe work practices and acceptable workplace behaviors.
 They should also have access to professional development opportunities.
 When you invest in your employees, it shows that the company is committed to them and values their contributions.